Orders

 Validation Rules

-Besides tracking, syncing orders is also used to execute order-specific validation rules, such as:
+Besides tracking, syncing orders is also used to execute order-specific validation rules, such as products and prices & quantities rules:

 • Introducing limits on cart structure.